Digital Services for Your Team of Experts: When Off-the-Shelf Software Doesn't Accurately Map Specialized Processes

 • The desired simplicity gives way to new complexity

-What risks does this create?
+What risks does this pose?

 Typical risks include: